 Contact support@hydra.so to modify superuser roles and access for users.

-Creating analytics tables with rowstore as default
+Creating columnstore tables when rowstore is default

 When the default is switched to heap, CREATE TABLE will create a heap table without needing to add USING heap.
 With the default changed, to create a Postgres columnstore table you must include the USING duckdb keyword.